KingOneGuy/HTML-Chess/README.md

 # HTML-Chess

-A simple native chess game made in html.
+A native chess game made in html.